 The operation silently succeeds and you can see the Join AD option turned to Leave AD.

-- Restart vCenter Server so that the changes are applied.
+- Restart the vCenter Server to apply the changes.

-Important: If you do not restart, you might encounter problems when using the vSphere Client.
+Important: If you do not restart the vCenter Server, you might encounter problems when using the vSphere Client.

-- On the Identity Sources tab, click the Add Identity Source icon.
+- Select Identity Sources tab, and click the ADD.

-- Select Active Directory (Integrated Windows Authentication), enter the identity source settings of the joined Active Directory domain, and click OK.
+- Enter the identity source settings of the joined Active Directory domain, and click ADD.